pvcnt/accio/site/docs/cli-interface.md

 `-name="My experiment name"`

-You can override the experiment name at runtime, when launching it.
+Overrides the experiment name at runtime, when launching it.
 It will replace the value specified in the definition file.

-`-tags="tag1,tag2"`
+`-tags="tag1 tag2"`

-You can override the experiment tags at runtime, when launching it.
+Overrides the experiment tags at runtime, when launching it.
-Tags are comma-separated, heading or trailing whitespaces are ignored.
+Tags are space-separated, heading or trailing whitespaces are ignored.
 It will replace the value specified in the definition file.

 `-notes="Some notes to remember why I ran this experiment"`

-You can override the experiment notes at runtime, when launching it.
+Overrides the experiment notes at runtime, when launching it.
 It will replace the value specified in the definition file.

 `-runs=3`

-You can override the experiment minimum number of runs at runtime, when launching it.
+Overrides the experiment minimum number of runs at runtime, when launching it.
 It will replace the value specified in the definition file.

 `-user="John Doe <john.doe@gmail.com>"`